brod-ie/Boilerplate/README.md

 - Scripting in SASS & CoffeeScript
 - Bootstrap, Backbone, Lodash, JQuery
 - Express server with static assets folder
-- Cachebusting
+- Cachebusting based on date
-- Flat UI Colors and Animate.css for front end niceties
+- Flat UI Colors and Animate.css for frontend niceties

 ## Todo
+- Cachebuster based on cached git commit hash rather than datestamp
+- Proper environment switching
+  - local, dev, and production
-- Proper environment switching.
-Use `process.env.ENV_VARIABLE` to establish debugging and minify practices
+  - Use `process.env.ENV_VARIABLE` to establish debugging and minify practices
+- ~~Shared views between client/server~~
-- Shared views client/server using pushstate
+- Backbone history using pushstate
 - ~~SocketIO~~
 - Neo4j
 - ~~Lodash + Backbone~~
 - Finish Hello.coffee notification class
 - Testing with [Jasmine](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine)
+- ASync browserify module loading
+  - Use jQuery only for legacy browsers and Zepto where possible
+  - Download templates on the fly